Pourroy/swagger-api-manager/README.md

 ## ABOUT
-This service is responsible for translating attribute names and their respective values to generate interface of the legacy system with the CloudStack environment.
+This project is an Swagger-docs register of all APIs in the cross-architeture project.
+Swagger-fe has the function to present a documentation of all routes of the APIs, their HTTP verbs and  inputs/outputs Payloads.
+This app can do too some tests and start a http request with custom payloads for the real application, in this way, starting all pipeline process.

 ## Gems